AntipMen/Buying-air-tickets/README.md

 ### General information

-With help of state managers, the display view of ticket data has been implemented.
+Through of state managers, the display view of ticket data has been implemented.
 Have filter by the number of transfers.
 Tickets are filtered by price increase.

 ![ticket1](https://user-images.githubusercontent.com/58369971/111044405-2b621e00-8451-11eb-8051-ad4c4bfd8da5.png)